vmware/dod-compliance-and-automation/vsphere/8.0/README.md

 |     `8.0 U2a`     |        :x:         | :heavy_check_mark: | :heavy_check_mark: |
 |     `8.0 U2b`     |        :x:         | :heavy_check_mark: | :heavy_check_mark: |

+> [!NOTE]
-\* Denotes STIG Readiness Guide
+> \* Denotes STIG Readiness Guide
-__NOTE__: V1R2 of the STIG Readiness Guide is no longer available in favor of V1R1 of the Official STIG release
+> V1R2 of the STIG Readiness Guide is no longer available in favor of V1R1 of the Official STIG release
-__NOTE__: Versioning in the table is based on vCenter.
+> Versioning in the table is based on vCenter.
 ESXi releases generally pair with vCenter but there are occasions where ESXi will skip a minor release.

 ## Overview
 [Visit public.cyber.mil for the latest official releases](https://public.cyber.mil/stigs/)